BokaiZhu/bokaizhu.github.io/_pages/about.md

 * Experimental assay development for multiplex imaging platforms
 * Computational algorithm development for single-cell multi-omic integrations
-* Application of the above tools in biological systems (e.g., Microbiome, Cancer, Infectious disease)
+* Application of the above tools in various biological systems